stephband/literal/README.md

 render, allowing Literal to know exactly which attributes and text nodes need to be rendered or ignored when data mutates.
 Constants are removed from this process.
-They are re-rendered only when a) they are in an attribute or text node containing another template tag that has been flagged for render or
+They are re-rendered only when a) they are in an attribute or text node containing another tag that has been flagged for render or
 b) when an entirely new data object is passed to the template (in JS via `render(data)`).